dimagi/commcare-hq/README.md

     $ ./manage.py bootstrap <project-name> <email> <password>

-To set up elasticsearch indexes, first run (and then kill once you see the "Starting pillow" lines):
+To set up elasticsearch indexes run the following:

-    $ ./manage.py run_ptop --pillow-key=core
+    $ ./manage.py ptop_preindex

-This will do an initial run of the elasticsearch indexing process, but this will run as a service later.
-This run at least creates the indices for the first time.
+This will create all of the elasticsearch indexes (that don't already exist) and populate them with any data that's in the database.

 Next, set the aliases of the elastic indices.
 These can be set by a management command that sets the stored index names to the aliases.